-1. Persons with a written permit that specifically authorizes the otherwise prohibited act.
+1. Persons with a written permit, or special use authorization that specifically authorizes the otherwise prohibited act.

-2. Persons using a fire or stove fire fueled solely by liquid petroleum or LPG fuels.
+2. Persons using a fire or stove fire fueled solely by liquid petroleum or LPG fuels that can be turned on and off.
 Such devises, including propane campfires, may be used only in an area cleared of flammable material.